numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 ##### SolverRecipe
-The SolverRecipe will contain all the preallocated memory associate with the solver, the solver specific user-defined parameters, and all recipes associated with the sub-techniques included in the Solver.
+The SolverRecipe will contain all the preallocated memory associate with the solver, the solver specific user-controlled parameters, and all recipes associated with the sub-techniques included in the Solver.
 We have included an example for the `KaczmarzRecipe` below.
 ```
 mutable struct KaczmarzRecipe{T<:Number,